McMinnville, Tennessee: Museums and other points of interest

 The Park Theatre, in downtown McMinnville, was opened in 1939.
 The theater had 1000 seats and two restaurants.
 In 1947 a fire closed the theater and in 1948 it was reopened again after renovations.
-The theater closed in 1986 and the building has since been purchased by a private group.
-It has gone through renovations and re-opened as an entertainment center and multi-use facility.
+The theater closed in 1986 and a private group has since purchased the building.
+It has undergone renovations and has reopened as an entertainment center and multi-use facility.
 The former McMinnville Opera House, built in 1888 by African American entrepreneur William Hawchins, burnt down in 2008.
 The opera house held the city's first silent film showing.
+Two churches in Downtown McMinnville are listed on the National Register of Historic Places: the First Methodist Church and First Presbyterian Church.

 Parks & Rec

 McMinnville serves as home to Cumberland Caverns and Court Square Park.
 Cumberland Caverns is the largest show cave in the state.
-At a total of 32 miles of caverns, Cumberland Caverns formerly held the title of the second largest cave in the United States.
-A notable feature of the caverns is the "Volcano Room", which is large enough to hold 500 people and features a chandelier from the former Loews Metropolitan Theater of New York City.
-The McMinnville Parks and Recreation Department manages five city parks, the McMinnville Farmers Market, the Barren Forks Greenway, a playground, and local sports leagues.
+At a total of 27.7 miles of cave, Cumberland Caverns formerly held the title of the second largest cave in the United States.
+A notable feature of the caverns is the "Volcano Room", which is large enough to hold 900 people and features a chandelier from the former Loews Metropolitan Theater of New York City.
+The McMinnville Parks and Recreation Department manages five city parks, the McMinnville Farmers Market, the Barren Fork Greenway, a playground, and local sports leagues.
 The parks department also manages the McMinnville Civic Center, which serves as a community center for sports and special events.